wummel/patool/doc/README.txt

 Patool
 =======

-Patool is an archive file manager for the commandline console.
+Patool is an archive file manager.

 Various archive formats can be  created,  extracted,  tested, listed, searched, repacked and compared with patool.
 The advantage of patool is its simplicity in